Itching for spring

 Now is the time to sign up for bird-festival field trips and popular state-park wildflower and morel programs.

-Morel hunters should scout for likely spots now, before the ticks come out.
+Morel hunters should scout for likely spots in late winter, before the ticks come out.

 Here's where to find the best of spring, and when to look.